Logic Functions

 run it through both of the predicates and return the result of combining it over

-.
-This is super helpful when combined with or
+a logical and.
+This is super helpful when combined with or for putting

 together reusable, complex predicates.
 As they follow the general form